apache/cloudstack-documentation/source/plugins/vxlan.rst

 .. figure:: /_static/images/vxlan-vniconfig.png

-Specify a range of VNIs you would like to use for carrying guest network traffic.
+Specify a range of VNIs you would like to use for carrying guest Network traffic.

 .. warning::